lionel-k/innovate-257/README.md

 ## Who are we ?
+Innovate 257 is a network of professionals and students in the domains of Science, Engineering, Technology, and Math aspiring to bring innovation in Burundi through collaboration, mentorship, and initiative.

 ## Why do we do what we do ?
 We believe in empowering a Burundian youth that will take responsibility for the development of their country.